15 Tips on How to Rock a Small PPC Budget

 6. Call Only

-Some businesses with smaller budgets will also have challenges with a landing page and testing different versions.
+Some businesses with smaller budgets will also have challenges with creating landing pages and testing different versions.

 If phone calls are important to your business, consider running a call-only campaign.

-7. Use Display
+7. Try the Display Network

 Make your company appear to be “everywhere” by using remarketing to website visitors and several different audiences in your target market.